 They have many things going on in their background and foreground.

 They have too many distractions.
-And they’re way too busy then you could even imagine.

 Hence they say that the attention span of people on the web is about 3 seconds.